ewrogers/LivePlaylist/README.md

 This repository serves as a proof of concept for writing a minimal web application that allows users to create and share playlists of songs.

-The application is split into three projects:
+The application is split into several projects:

 - `LivePlaylist.Api` - Minimal API service that allows users to create and modify playlists
+- `LivePlaylist.Common` - Common models and services used by the API and Web projects
 - `LivePlaylist.Web` - Blazor Web Assembly app that acts as a front-end for the API
 - `LivePlaylist.Tests` - Unit tests for the API services